Control: The Remixes

-Control: The Remixes (issued as More Control in Japan) is the first remix album (and fourth album overall) by American recording artist Janet Jackson.
-Released on January 26, 1987, in the United Kingdom, continental Europe, and Japan only, it contains remixes of singles from Control, following the success of the album.
+Control: The Remixes (issued as More Control in Japan) is the first remix album by American singer Janet Jackson.
+Released on November 6, 1987 in the United Kingdom, Europe and Japan only, it contains remixes of singles from Control, following the success of the album.
 Several of the remixes, notably "When I Think of You" and "Control", were the versions featured in their respective music videos.
 Most of the remixes were also available as B-sides to the original versions.
-In 2019, the album has been reissued on CD, Vinyl and all digital platforms.
+In 2019, the album was reissued on CD, vinyl and all digital platforms.